 Very early prototype of the “Preserve the Sound” plate.
 This plate is actually painted onto the white back of a normal plate; it is not reflective sheeting like the following plates are.
 Thankfully the colors were livened up from this drab scene.

-Early prototype of the “Preserve the Sound” plate.
+Somewhat later prototype of the “Preserve the Sound” plate.
 Many small changes were made from this plate to the final approved design.

-Later prototype of the “Preserve the Sound”.
+Another later prototype of the “Preserve the Sound”.
 Getting pretty close now, one of the biggest differences is now the font.